05 Solar System

 Earth and Mercury have measurable magnetic fields

 Venus and Mars have none

 5. Interplanetary Matter

 Relatively Large Bodies

-- Dust: Created by continous collision of large bodies
+Dust: Created by continuous collision of large bodies

 6. Main Structure of the Solar System

 The four terrestrial planets (Mercury, Venus, Earth, Mars).